 Loves music!
 The goal of learning the guitar is not to play challenging exercises and learn a bunch of theory.
 Instead, the goal is to play music.
 The Complete Guitarist doesn’t let technique or theory or anything else overshadow the simple goal of playing great music.

 Has developed great habits on the guitar.
 The way they strum, the way they hold the pick – everything works together smoothly.
-Their left and right hand technique have been trained to play the guitar with ease.
+Their left and right hand techniques have been trained to play the guitar with ease.
 Two words capture their sound and feel on the instrument: relaxed and confident.

 Has versatile technique.
 The complete guitarist is not restricted to using only a flat pick, for example.
 Instead, they feel comfortable finger-picking or hybrid picking, too.
 Further, they know how to do bends, slides, hammer-ons, pull-offs, etc. A variety of feels and tones and textures are at their disposal.